jasonBirchall/crypto/README.md

 #### Track

 Track was initially intended for something like [Polybar for i3](https://github.com/polybar/polybar) to display the price of certain coins and their rise/fall in the past five minutes.
-It is inspired by [polybar-crypto](https://github.com/willHol/polybar-crypto).
+It is basically a go port of the [polybar-crypto](https://github.com/willHol/polybar-crypto) code base.

+The track sub-command has a flag that needs to be set.
+The `--coin`, or `-c` for short, will allow you to specify which coins you wish to display.

 ```bash
 crypto track --coin btc,eth